insight-platform/Savant/docs/architecture.md

 Without coding such processing, Gstreamer will crash even if it's OK to restart; it takes some time to load AI models in GPU RAM.

-Finally, we face the real problem when multiple data sources are processed in a multiplexing way within a single DeepStream/Gstreamer pipeline.
+Finally, we face the real problem when multiple data sources are processed in a multiplexed way within a single DeepStream/Gstreamer pipeline.
 Practically it's a commonplace scenario: the DeepStream is blazing fast, so it can process a lot of data.
 Users inject data from multiple sources into a single pipeline to load it well.
 That leads to a growth of outages because if a single source is out of order, the whole pipeline crashes without proper signal processing.

 Savant handles all such cases by providing a virtual stream abstraction.
 That abstraction introduces Gstreamer sources that are "always-on" because they are decoupled from real-life sources.
 The framework spawns those virtual streams, switches data flow to them, determines when they are no longer in use, and wipes them, detaching them from the pipeline.